Aerospace Crossdraft Paint Booth

 Cross Draft Spray Booths Deliver Clean Air Flow for Quality Aircraft Finishing

 This crossdraft airflow starts by the air entering through the front of the booth where our Spray Systems intake filters are located.
-As air passes through these filters, dirt and containments that could seriously effect a plane's finish are captured.
+As air passes through these filters, dirt, and containments that could seriously affect a plane's finish are captured.
 This particle-free air is the key deliverable for our crossdraft paint spray booth – creating a clean environment for the optimum paint job.

 At Spray Systems, we ensure the crossdraft spray booth's airflow uniformity by installing a type of diffusion filter media to make certain that clean and consistent air will flow through the booth.
 With a 99.0% efficiency rating or better, at .5 microns and above, these filters help to keep your spray environment particle-free while your finishing operation is in progress.
 As the air travels over the aircraft, overspray is suspended as it is carried away from the plane's surfaces to the exhaust filters.
 The exhaust filters are designed to capture and hold the paint overspray.
 They are also designed to prevent face-loading as they become filled with paint overspray.

-Filtered air then continues through the exhaust plenum, which is a custom designed paint filter plenum to balance airflow throughout the entire booth.
+The filtered air then continues through the exhaust plenum, which is a custom-designed paint filter plenum to balance airflow throughout the entire booth.
 Spray Systems, to ensure optimum airflow, designs the exhaust system with fans to each booth design to ensure proper airflow performance – our exhaust fans operate at noise levels below OSHA limits.
-The key to our crossdraft paint booths is to constantly distribute the air over the cross section of the booth resulting in controlled and even airflow.
+The key to our crossdraft paint booths is to constantly distribute the air over the cross-section of the booth resulting in controlled and even airflow.

 For more information about aerospace paint booths, please contact us today by filling out our form or calling 800-736-6944.